The Value of a Mentor

 - Strong partnership with Cincinnati Public Schools emphasizes student academic success

 - Flexibility and customization to meet volunteers’ and students’ needs

 - Volunteers receive a variety of perks to enrich the mentoring experience.
 This include a free Y membership for mentors and mentees to use together, in addition to various discounts to local restaurants, events, and seasonal activities.

-Matches an adult mentor with a student in grades 2-12.
+This program matches an adult mentor with a student in grades 2-12.
 This is a one-year commitment with one hour weekly contact with a student.

 Take a single day and share your expertise, profession and/or talent with young people.
 Some opportunities include career day speakers, job shadowing, and career conference judges.